 Tooth trauma and pulp decay

-Sometimes things don’t go as planned.
-This is why you should always research thoroughly your dentist and pick the best one available to you.
-Veneers wrongly done may cause the teeth to get weaker and create tooth trauma.
+As we explained in the previous guide about veneers procedure, to create space for the veneers, the dentist files the natural teeth.
+This means eliminating a small layer of dental enamel.
+This dental procedure may cause the teeth to get weaker and create tooth trauma.
 But what does this mean?
 It means your teeth can be more sensitive and the pulp inside them may die.

 Do veneers hurt?

 Not really.
 Pain could be one of the side effects of veneers that’s why dentists do the whole process with local anesthesia so you will be more comfortable during your dental visits.
 Most patients that have gotten veneers haven’t reported any pain but between visits and during the adjustment period, there could be some discomfort because of the temporary veneers.